Retroactive Increase in Excludible Transit Benefits for 2014

-The IRS issued Notice 2013-08 to provide guidance to employers on how to account for the retroactive change when filing Forms 941 and W-2.
-The notice provided a special administrative procedure that allowed employers to account for the increased excludable transit benefits they provided in 2012 on their 4th quarter 2012 Form 941.
+The IRS issued Notice 2015-02 to provide guidance to employers on how to account for the retroactive change when filing Forms 941 and W-2.

-Employers who did not take advantage of the special procedure must follow normal processes to correct their Form 941 for each period.
+Employers who do not take advantage of the special procedure must follow normal processes to correct their Form 941 for each period, including repaying or reimbursing employees for overcollected social security and Medicare taxes (but not Additional Medicare Tax), obtaining written employee statements, and filing Form 941-X for each affected period.
 If the excludible transit benefits were included on Forms W-2, the employers should prepare Forms W-2c to remove the excludible transit benefits from their employees’ income and wages and file Forms W-2c with the Social Security Administration and furnish them to its employees.

 The same procedures are available to filers of other employment tax returns reporting social security and Medicare taxes (e.g., the related Spanish-language return or return for U.S. possessions) and to filers of employment tax returns reporting taxes under the Railroad Retirement Tax Act.